 10 lost allocation units found in 3 chains.
 Convert lost chains to files?

-If you do not use the /f parameter, chkdsk displays a message that the file needs to be fixed, but it does not fix any errors.
+If you don't use the /f parameter, chkdsk displays a message that the file needs to be fixed, but it does not fix any errors.

 Use the /r parameter to find physical disk errors in the file system and attempt to recover data from any affected disk sectors.